kevinboone/kzgrep/README.md

 -q,--quiet

-Produce no normal outpout.
+Produce no normal output.
 Error messages may still be shown.
 `-q` is only useful in scripts which check the exit code to determine whether there were any matches. `-q` implies `--first` -- searching stops after the first match, because once a file has matched, nothing